fooltowise/NeroNotes/Nero's Notes/The wit and Wisdom of Johann Rupert.md

 - Fashion fades, only style remains the same.
 - Coco Chanel years ago said that money is money is money.
 It's only the pockets that change.
 We've got to find those pockets.
 - **Anniversaries, birthdays and girlfriends are always going to be there.**
-- If your business model, or your intellectual property, is in ones and zeros, you're going to have issues.
+- If your business model, or your [[intellectual property]], is in ones and zeros, you're going to have issues.
 So luckily our intellectual property resides in atoms and it is tough to wreck.
 - (On brand integrity) you cannot make Ferrari's in Fiat factories.